-O Shichi-go-san [七五三] is a festival that takes place every November 15th in Japan.
-Its name is written, literally, with the kanji of the numbers seven, five and three, as parents take their three and seven year old daughters and their sons from three and five years old to the sanctuaries to ask for health, good growth and the happiness of all the children present there.
+The Shichi-go-san [七五三] is a festival that takes place every November 15th in Japan.
+Its name is literally written with the kanjis of the numbers seven, five and three, as parents take their three and seven year old daughters and their three and five year old sons to the shrines to ask for health, for a good growth and for the happiness of all the children there.

-A second reason for going to the sanctuary would be the removal of evil spirits, although this practice is already common outside Shichi-go-san.
-As the day of the festival is not considered a holiday, if it falls on a working day, it is celebrated on the nearest weekend.
+A second reason for going to the shrine would be to get rid of evil spirits, although this practice is already common outside Shichi-go-san.
+As the festival day is not considered a holiday, if it falls on a working day, it is celebrated on the nearest weekend.

-At this festival, children are usually dressed in kimonos or formal Western clothes, many for the first time in their lives, and are given amulets and their chitose ame (千歳飴), known as the “thousand-year bullet”.
+At this festival, children are usually dressed in kimonos or western formal attire, many for the first time in their lives, and are given amulets and their chitose ame (千歳飴), known as the “thousand-year bullet”.

 It is associated with longevity and comes in a bag adorned with a heron and a turtle (symbols of longevity in Japan).
-There is a common belief that this bullet brings a thousand years of happiness to the children who receive it.
+There is a common belief that this candy bestows a thousand years of happiness on the children who receive it.

 The reason why the ages of the children participating in the festival are seven, five and three years old is two.
-First, eastern eastern numerology adopts odd numbers as lucky numbers.
+First, East-Eastern numerology adopts odd numbers as lucky numbers.
 The second reason would be the fact that these three ages are the most striking in a person's childhood.

 The story of Shichi-go-san

-The festival was established in the Heian period (794 to 1185), when the nobles celebrated the growth of their children in what was considered a lucky day in November.
-It was in the Kamakura period (1185 to 1333) that November 15 was officially adopted as Shichi-go-san Day.
+The festival was established in the Heian period (794 to 1185), when nobles celebrated the growth of their children on what was considered a lucky day in November.
+It was in the Kamakura period (1185 to 1333) that November 15th was officially adopted as Shichi-go-san day.

 From the Edo period (1603 to 1868), it became a popular Japanese festival.
-An addition would be that, in the Meiji period (1968 to 1912), the tradition would have presented some other changes.
+An addendum would be that, in the Meiji period (1968 to 1912), the tradition would have presented some other changes.

 Previously, the festival was treated in a more serious way, so it had peculiarities in relation to what we observe today.
-When the festival passed by the time of the samurai, the belief said that children up to three years old had to have their hair shaved and that only after the festival could they grow them for the first time.
+When the festival passed through the time of the samurai, the belief was that children up to three years old had to have their hair shaved and that only after the festival could they grow it out for the first time.

-At the age of three, the girls were dressed in their first kimono, normally flowery, and at the age of seven they would wear the obi over them for the first time.
-The boys would use their first hakama at the age of five.
+At the age of three, the girls were dressed in their first kimono, normally flowered, and at the age of seven they would wear the obi over them for the first time.
+Boys would wear their first hakama at the age of five.

-As stated earlier, in the Meiji era the Japanese became more lenient about the traditions of Shichi-go-san and even three-year-olds dressed in full traditional clothing.
-It was also when the practice of shaving children's hair ended up being put aside.
+As stated earlier, in the Meiji era the Japanese became more lenient about Shichi-go-san traditions and even three year olds dressed in full traditional clothing.
+It was also when the practice of shaving children's hair ended up being abandoned.

-Despite all the beauty behind all Japanese festivals, the reason why Shichi-go-san emerged is somewhat melancholy.
-In the past, the infant mortality rate was high in Japan, and the festival was the nobles' attempt to find an answer within a shared belief.
+Despite all the beauty behind all Japanese festivals, the reason why Shichi-go-san came about is somewhat melancholy.
+In the old days, the infant mortality rate was high in Japan, and the festival was the nobles' attempt to find an answer within a shared belief.

-Currently, Japan is no longer haunted by such a problem, but since then, the tradition of the festival has remained.
+Currently, Japan is no longer haunted by such a problem, however, since then, the festival tradition has remained.
 Let's leave a video showing a little about this day:

 Sekai Kodomo no Hi – World Children's Day

-The UN established in 1954 the International Children's Day for November 20, but allowed each country to set its date.
-Japan chose May 5, but it is good to remember the universal date of children's day.
+The UN established in 1954 the International Children's Day for 20 November, but allowed each country to set its own date.
+Japan chose May 5th, but it's good to remember the universal date of Children's Day.

 I hope you enjoyed the article, if you liked it share and leave your comments.